joshuawjulian/dockerized-node-app/README.md

 # Universal Containerized Development Environment

+**Heavy use of claude to get this up and running.**
+Wanted the ability to code completely within the container.
+Only thing required on the machine is docker.
+The rest of the app is containerized. node_modules is synced outside the container for intellisense.

 A complete framework-agnostic containerized development environment that works across multiple machines with only Git, Docker, and an IDE.

 **Supports:** React, Vue, SvelteKit, Next.js, Express.js, Astro, or any Node.js framework